Study PMBOK 8 projects in a value system for PMP 2026: strategy, portfolio context, operations, and local-optimization traps.

 Best answer: B

-After this section, move to the information-flow page so the value system becomes more concrete.
-When you keep choosing locally tidy answers that ignore broader context, use the free PMP 2026 practice preview on web and review each miss by asking what wider system the project belonged to.
+After this section, move to value delivery components and information flow so the value system becomes more concrete.
+PMExams explains the system context for free.
+When you keep choosing locally tidy answers that ignore broader context, use the PMP 2026 practice page on external practice and review each miss by asking what wider system the project belonged to.